thingsboard/thingsboard.github.io/docs/user-guide/integrations/sodaq-udp.md

 We also assume you already have a ThingsBoard PE server or free demo account.
 Otherwise you can register for a 30-days free demo account here: [cloud.thingsboard.io](https://cloud.thingsboard.io/signup).

 We expect you have a very basic knowledge about ThingsBoard.
-Otherwise you can to complete the following guides:
+Otherwise we do recommend to complete the following guides:
 - [Getting Started](/docs/getting-started-guides/helloworld/) guide.
 - [Platform Integrations](/docs/user-guide/integrations/) guide.